Science of People - Logo

 #6 Meeting Pass

-If the team feels a scheduled meeting isn’t needed that week, they can decide to use their meeting pass.
-This must be a unanimous decision, and the team can only use the monthly meeting pass once.
+If the team feels a scheduled meeting isn’t needed that week, they can use their meeting pass.
+This must be a unanimous decision, and the team can only use the pass once per month.

-Each person can choose what to do with the hour they saved.
-Some ideas could include:
+Each person chooses what to do with the reclaimed hour:

 • Volunteer at a local charity